seatable/seatable-admin-docs/manual/authentication/auth_switch.md

 +---------------------------------------------+----------------+---------+
 ```

-## Migration from one external authentication to another
+## Migrating from one external authentication to another

 First configure the two external authentications and test them with a dummy user.
 Then, to migrate all the existing users you only need to make changes to the `social_auth_usersocialauth` table.
 No entries need to be deleted or created.
 You only need to modify the existing ones.
 The `xxx@auth.local` remains the same, you only need to replace the `provider` and the `uid`.

-## Migration from external authentication to local password
+## Migrating from external authentication to local user database

 First, delete the entry in the `social_auth_usersocialauth` table that belongs to the particular user.